pabloboo/mynotes/README.md

 Add dependencies: flutter pub add sqflite, flutter pub add path_provider, flutter pub add path

 Triple quotes (’’’ ‘’’) enables you to put any character without the need of scaping it.

+# Working with Streams in Notes Service

+We need the stream and stream controller to cache data.

+Reactive programming: you have some data stored and you perform some operations, the date is updated and you get notified of those updates.

+Streams: pipes of data.

+Stream controller: interface to your streams.

+Stream: evolution of data through time (example: going from an empty list to a list with one element).